flatiron/blacksmith/README.md

 #### Conditional Metadata

 Some content should only exist in partials when a given key is present in the metadata.
-This is supported by `blacksmith` in the following way:
+This is supported by `blacksmith` in the following way: _The keys in `remove` must be specified at the fully qualified path into an Object._

 **/partials/partial-name.json**